shravan1394/WinogradDataset/README.md

 ## Contents:

-### Winograd Images:
+### Winograd Image Pairs:
-18 pairs in total (Set1: contains one image of each pair, Set2: contains the other image of each pair) Each image pair visually looks very similar, but when asked to describe it, people describe it entirely differently.
-This allows us to study scene understanding while preserving the low-level visual aspects.
+18 pairs in total (Set1: contains one image of each pair, Set2: contains the other image of each pair) The low-level visual features of each image pair are very similar.
+At the same time, the information required to understand the scene for each image pair requires looking at different regions of the scene.
 The figure below shows an example of such a stimuli pair along with the prediction heatmaps of a leading low-level saliency model ([GBVS](http://papers.neurips.cc/paper/3095-graph-based-visual-saliency.pdf?raw=true)).
-The descriptions given by people to the pair are completely different, while the low-level saliency predictions are similar.
+The descriptions given by people to the pair are entirely different, while the low-level saliency predictions are similar.

 ![Alt text](/ReadMeFiles/WinogradExample.png?raw=true "Optional Title")

 ### Erased Object images
 330 images in total (contains the Winograd images and all its digitally manipulated versions with one object removed in each image).
 All images ending with an "_0" correspond to the original unaltered image, while the rest correspond to the manipulated versions.

-This work also introduces a new quantitative approach to measure the contribution of an object to scene understanding by assessing the impact of deleting each object from the image on the scene description relative to the gold standard description.
+This work also introduces a new quantitative approach to measure the contribution of an object to scene understanding by assessing the impact of deleting each object from the image on the scene description relative to the gold standard description (details about how to access these descriptions are given below).
 We show an example of our procedure to determine the object most critical to understanding the scene.

 ![Alt text](/ReadMeFiles/ObjectErasureProcedure.png?raw=true "Optional Title")

 ### Subject Data
 Contains all deidentified subject information, including their eye movement data collected for this study

 ### JSON files (all under JSONS folder)
 1. WinogradImagesJson.jsonl: contains basic information about all Winograd Image Pairs (usage could be found in the example code)
 2. ErasedObjects_Data.jsonl: contains descriptions for each object removed and gold standard descriptions (descriptions for the original unaltered images).